 Our sustainable tourism and education experiences are designed to connect people to the environment and to each other – be united.

-We’re proud to work with Indigenous Tour Operators and Educators to offer Indigenous experiences through Kotahi Tourism, including Koori Kinnections (education programs), Dreamtime Southern X (tours) and Tribal Warrior (Harbour Cruises).
+We’re proud to also work with Indigenous Tour Operators and Educators to offer Aboriginal Cultural experiences you can book through Kotahi Tourism.

 About Kotahi Tourism Directors

-Kotahi Tourism was founded by Melinda Loe and Hohepa Ruhe in 2013.
+Kotahi Tourism was founded by Hohepa Ruhe and Melinda Loe in 2013.
 Melinda and Hohepa moved to Australia in 2001 from Wellington, New Zealand where they worked at Te Papa Tongarewa – The Museum of New Zealand.

 Hohepa is Māori of Ngā Puhi, Ngāti Tūwharetoa, Ngāti Raukawa and Ngāti Toa descent.
 His background and qualifications include tourism, Indigenous mentoring and cultural heritage interpretation.

 After twelve years in Sydney, Melinda and Hohepa made a ‘sea and tree change’ to the beautiful NSW South Coast and founded Kotahi Tourism.
-They live in a small village near Lake Conjola with whānau (family) nearby at Jervis Bay.
-In their free time, Melinda and Hohepa will generally be at the beach, hiking in the bush, travelling, volunteering on community projects or in the garden attempting to ‘grow food not lawns’.
+They live in a small village at the head of Lake Conjola with whānau (family) nearby at Jervis Bay.
+In their free time, Melinda and Hohepa will generally be at the beach, in the bush, travelling, volunteering on community projects or in the garden attempting to ‘grow food not lawns’.

 Kotahi Tourism Directors